Searching the Climate-related Disclosures Register

 You can search the register to see copies of climate statements

-Legislation came into force on 1 January 2024 creating the Climate-related Disclosures Register.
-Around 200 large FMC reporting entities in New Zealand — known as climate reporting entities or CREs — are required to prepare climate statements and lodge them on the register.
-The general public can view any climate statement that’s been lodged on the register.
+Since 1 January 2024 some large FMC reporting entities in New Zealand have been identified as climate reporting entities (CREs).
+CREs are required to prepare climate statements and lodge them on the register.

 An overview